asnaylor/e2e-llm-workflows/README.md

 While we could execute `python src/ft.py configs/training/lora/llama-3-8b.yaml` directly inside a Workspace notebook (see this [example](https://console.anyscale.com/v2/template-preview/finetuning_llms_v2)), we'll instead kick off the fine-tuning workload as an isolated job.
 An [Anyscale Job](https://docs.anyscale.com/jobs/get-started/) is a great way to scale and execute a specific workload.
 Here, we specify the command that needs to run (ex. `python [COMMAND][ARGS]`) along with the requirements (ex. docker image, additional, pip packages, etc.).

-**Note**: Executing an Anyscale Job within a Workspace will ensure that files in the current working directory are available for the Job (unless exlcuded with `--exclude`).
+**Note**: Executing an Anyscale Job within a Workspace will ensure that files in the current working directory are available for the Job (unless excluded with `--exclude`).
 But we can also load files from anywhere (ex.
 Github repo, S3, etc.) if we want to launch a Job from anywhere.

 ```python